rauhbein/cacheproofs/README.md

    data-coherent
 * *abs_ca_trans_dCoh_preserve_oblg*: cacheable accesses preserve data-coherence
-* *abs_ca_trans_drvbl_oblg*: the transition relation for USER steps of the cache-aware model is a subset of the deriveability relation
+* *abs_ca_trans_drvbl_oblg*: the transition relation for USER steps of the cache-aware model is a subset of the deriveability relation, if the MMU domain is data-coherent and not writable in user mode
 * *abs_ca_trans_switch_lem*: any user step of the cache-aware model that switches mode to privileged leads into an exception entry state, i.e., only exceptions may escalate the execution mode privileges